SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 in our example).

 At this moment the program follows its regular course from the same point at which it was interrupted by the call to `area()`.
-But additionally, because the return statement in our function `area()` specified a value, this value becomes the value of the function call.
+Additionally, because the return statement in our function `area()` specified a value, this value becomes the value of the function call.

 The variable `a` will be set to the value returned by the multiplication performed inside